What is Gray Area Drinking?

 • Get to the bottom of the “why.”
 Be intentional in your drinking and ask yourself what it is that the drinking is doing for you.
 Ask if you can find other ways to induce sleep or boost mood or relax after work.
 Simply adding exercise and learning relaxation techniques may achieve the same result as drinking.

-If you find yourself unable to control your drinking, you will benefit from a structured addiction treatment program.
+If you find yourself unable to control your grey area drinking, you will benefit from a structured addiction treatment program.
 Do not hesitate to seek professional support if needed.

 Journey Hillside Alcohol Addiction and Dual Diagnosis Treatment